Ledzy/ACAL-pytorch/README.md

 # result
 We treat few shot adaptation setting from SVHN to MNIST.
 By exploiting wandb sweeping tool, we recoreded 80.5% accuracy on target domain while the paper reported to be about 84%.
+When 3 samples per class are given in target domain.